midl-xyz/midl-js/apps/docs/midl/guides/deploy-contract.md

 # Deploy Contract

-The process of deploying contract to MIDL Protocol is similar to deploying contract to EVM compatible networks with the only difference, however every deployment and write transactions require interacting with BTC L1.
+The process of deploying contract to MIDL Protocol is similar to deploying contract to EVM compatible networks with the only difference, however every deployment and write transactions require interacting with Bitcoin L1.
 However to get the best experience, we recommend using the `@midl-xyz/hardhat-deploy` plugin alongside with [hardhat-deploy](https://github.com/wighawag/hardhat-deploy).

-You can find the example in [this repo](https://github.com/midl-xyz/smart-contract-deploy-starter)
+You can find advanced examples in [this repo](https://github.com/midl-xyz/smart-contract-deploy-starter)

 ## Create a new project